Charles Michael Cashel, Ph.D.,M.D.

 Global Regulation of Gene Expression by ppGpp

 Dr. Michael Cashel attended Amherst College (BA), then CRU School of Medicine (MD), then became a USPHS fellow at NIH working on sporulation and DNA crosslinking.
 A two-year USPHS genetics training grant led to discovery of a 32P-labeled spot on thin layer chromatograms formed during the operation of E.coli stringent response to amino acid starvation and a Ph.D.
 Dr. Cashel returned to NIH in 1967 to identify the chemical composition of the spot compounds contained analogs of GDP and GTP with a pyrophosphorylated ribosyl 3' hydroxyl [called (p)ppGpp].
-His entire subsequent NIH career has involved studies of (p)ppGpp.
+His subsequent NIH career has involved studies of (p)ppGpp.
 This led to attempting to understand how global regulation of bacterial; gene expression by (p)ppGpp occurs to ensure survival of nutritional and physical stress.
 This in turn, led to studies of RNA polymerase and factors that interact with the transcription process to adjust physiological adaptations to a variety of stress conditions.
-Parallel phenomena are widespread in both bacteria & plants and in each kingdom ppGpp responses to stress have many similarities.
-Since host organisms battle pathogenic bacteria through the use of many different stresses, ppGpp responses has almost invariably been associated with mechanisms of pathogenesis and resistance to host defenses.
-Currently, discoveries of additional (p)ppGpp-like nucleotides as well as cyclic and di-cyclic noncanonical regulatory nucleotides are emerging along with along with details of ppGpp involvement with transcription processes, physiological effects, initiation of chromosomal DNA synthesis and transcription coupled repair of DNA lesions.
+Parallel phenomena are widespread in both bacteria & plants and in each kingdom the ppGpp responses to stress have many similarities.
+Since host organisms battle pathogenic bacteria through the use of different stresses, ppGpp responses has almost invariably been associated with mechanisms of pathogenesis and resistance to host defenses.
+Currently, discoveries of additional (p)ppGpp-like nucleotide analogs as well as cyclic and di-cyclic noncanonical regulatory nucleotides are emerging along with along with details of ppGpp involvement with transcription regulation, physiological and metabolic effects, control of growth rate, regulation of ribosome content, initiation of chromosomal DNA synthesis and transcription coupled repair of DNA lesions .